 Gorman explained that she was painted gold to recreate the fictional character from the Mummy film series but a combination of lighting and contouring of her face made her skin appear darker.
 There was a drastic difference in the lighting between those photos and the ones in Playboy South Africa that used a ring flash she explained.
-Under normal lighting she is olive-skinned as demonstrated in her latest appearance in the March issue of Playboy (left).
+Under normal lighting she is olive-skinned as demonstrated in her latest appearance in the March issue of Playboy (above).
 She considers herself Mediterranean not white, and she has a mixed race ancestry that includes Turkish, Greek, Gambian, Irish and Scottish.
 Finding an actual Egyptian model do a nude photo shoot would be next to impossible considering the country is devoutly Muslim she pointed out.

 Gorman revealed that she has personally experienced racism firsthand though she requested that details about her personal life be omitted.
 She makes every effort to not offend other cultures and refuses to pose nude with any religious objects.
 The model insisted that a statue of the Buddha be removed from an Indian themed series.

 Gorman said she was unaware about the history of blackface, which not common knowledge in Europe as it is in America, but she won’t soon put herself in that position again.

 “I won’t pose as any more Egyptian Gods or queens, that’s for sure,” she joked.